MuhammadIbneRafiq/2id70-ga2/readme.md

 # Testing Graph Databases with Synthesized Queries: Replicating GQS with different versions of Neo4j
-This repository contains the code of group 7 for assignment 2 for the course 2ID70.
+This repository was forked from [GQS](https://github.com/Graph-Query-Synthesis/GQS) and used for an assignment.

 The current method of testing graph databases has a problem of false detection of logic bugs, which can cause social costs and trust crises.
 The paper Testing Graph Databases with